coding-dojo-data-science/dojo-env-setup/docs/instructions-windows-v23.md

 - Click install and wait for the process to finish.
 Next, move on to Tool #2: GitHub Desktop.

-### Tool 1, Step 2: Make GitBash the Default Profile in Windows Terminal
+### Step 1.1.2) Make GitBash the Default Profile in Windows Terminal

 - From your Windows Start menu, search for "Terminal" and open a new Windows Terminal window.
 - It will open using the default shell "Powershell", pictured below: